ellisp/blog-source/_posts/2026-02-16-pacific-cities.md

         plot.caption = element_text(colour = "grey50"))
 {% endhighlight %}

 That's all for now.
-Coming up we have more on population profiles, remittances data, and a summary post where I'll tie things together with the messaging I used in the actual talk.
+Coming up we have a look at how much of Pacific Islander populations are in the "home" country and how much elsewhere (e.g. New Zealand); some more on population profiles; remittances data; and a summary post where I'll tie things together with the messaging I used in the actual talk.